nogibjj/PeterdeGuzman_IndividualProject2/README.md

 The Rust and Python scripts are both set up to load data into a "pollingplace2020.db" SQLite database and execute CRUD (Create, Read, Update, Delete) operations and a generalized query function.

 ### Project Motivation & Purpose
-This project uses Rust to create a binary file Command-Line Tool to intake North Carolina polling place data and load it into a Sqlite database through an ETL-Query (Extract, Transform, Load, Query) pipeline.
+This project uses Rust and Python to create a binary file Command-Line Tool to intake North Carolina polling place data and load it into a Sqlite database through an ETL-Query (Extract, Transform, Load, Query) pipeline.
 This repository builds upon my previous work analyzing North Carolina individual-level voter registration and vote history data.
 If interested, please check out this repository https://github.com/nogibjj/PeterdeGuzman_Mini6 to view a previous project where I created an ETL pipeline using Python and Databricks to join and query individual-level voter registration and vote history data for North Carolina.

 ### Tool Explanation
 This tool allows users to download data from links to zipped files into their chosen directory (using the `extract_zip()` function).
 Building off my previous work with North Carolina voter data, this tool also allows users to identify the county name from a file name that includes a two-digit North Carolina county id.
 Finally, this tool expands the use of this `get_county_name()` function to print the county names for all files in a directory (using the `print_county_names()` function).